jmp75/work-blog/_posts/2022-XX-XX-vcpp-compilation-upgrade.md

 # Current status

 On Windows, we are relying on vcxproj files.
 A fair bit of work went into being able to manage switching configurations more easily than via horrendous hard coded paths, which is the baffling default behavior with these files, or at least, was.
 The supposedly "user-friendly" GUIs to manage project settings foster an unholly mess unless users are on a very tight leash.
+The Readme at [vcpp-commons](https://github.com/jmp75/vcpp-commons) includes instructions on how to set things up, and how to use it from visual c++ project files.

-There are tools in the microsoft ecosystem to manage dependencies and configurations that were note existing 10 years ago.
+There are tools in the microsoft ecosystem to manage dependencies and configurations that were not existing 10 years ago.
 Here [is one, Conan](https://blog.conan.io/2021/02/10/Dependencies-Visual-Studio-C++-property-files.html), essentially doing what I put in place 10 years ago.
 There is also [vcpkg](https://vcpkg.io/en/index.html) which I looked at a few years back.
 Be it as it may, we have a legacy that worked for a while, so we are likely to keep using it.

 We are using property files (.props files) to manage centrally some definitions, so that our vcxproj files look like: